ninaleebissett/hello-world/README.md

 hello-world
 ===========

-Nina Lee Bissett.
+Nina Lee Bissett

-University of Georgia
+University of Georgia | Athens, Georgia (There's a saying in Georgia: 'If you lead a good life and say your prayers, when you die you'll go to Athens.
+I like to think it's true.)

 Management Information Systems | Bachelor of Business Administration